buddhike/gulp-jspm-build/readme.md

 Same as ```options``` for individual bundle but specifies common options for all bundles.

+## config
+Optional, the jspm configuration file to use.

 ## configOverride
 Override sections of config.js.
 This could be useful if you want to change things like baseURL.